mzaradzki/quant-finance-student-quizz/quizz_list.md

 // From: www.hyperink.com/Common-Goldman-Sales-And-Trading-Interview-Questions-b37a83

-	{text:'I buy a 7 year par bond paying 8% annual.
+	I buy a 7 year par bond paying 8% annual.
 What is the YTM?
-If I wait 1 year and sell it at a YTM of 7%, how much money do I have?', field:'Finance'}, {text:'I have a 10 year 6% bond.
+If I wait 1 year and sell it at a YTM of 7%, how much money do I have?
+	I have a 10 year 6% bond.
 What is the maximum price this bond could ever reach?
+Why?
-Why?', field:'Finance'}, {text:'The 5 year interest rate is 5% and the 10 year rate is 7%.
-What is the 5 year forward rate?', field:'Finance'}, {text:'Do you think the stock market is efficient (in an EMH sense)?', field:'Finance'},
+	The 5 year interest rate is 5% and the 10 year rate is 7%.
+What is the 5 year forward rate?
-	//{text:'How do you calculate VaR?'},
+	Do you think the stock market is efficient (in an EMH sense)?
-	{text:'What is the difference between prepayment risk and default risk?', field:'Finance'},
+	What is the difference between prepayment risk and default risk?

-	{text:'What is the greatest dollar value in coins you can have in your hand without being able to make change for a dollar?'},
+	What is the greatest dollar value in coins you can have in your hand without being able to make change for a dollar?,

-	{text:'I have two coins, one of which is double-headed and one of which is normal.
-You randomly pick one and flip it 10 times and get 10 heads.
-What is the probability that you chose the double-headed coin?'},
-	//{text:'You are standing outside a 100-story building holding two identical glass spheres and know that either sphere would shatter upon hitting the ground if dropped from the roof, but would not necessarily shatter if dropped from the first story.
-What is the least number of drops needed to guarantee that you have identified the lowest story from which you can drop the spheres without them shattering?'},
-	//{text:'You have an object whose weight is an integer value somewhere between 1 and 100 and a balancing scale.
-What is the fewest number of weights you need to be guaranteed that you can correctly identify the weight of the object?'},

 	/*